davesque/thought.place/posts/objects/2017/7/3/pagerank.md

 transitions.
 Likewise, a **graph** is composed of a number of vertices and a number of edges.
 In the same diagrams, the circles were the vertices and the arrows were the edges.
 We can think of the web as both a state machine *and* a graph.
-If this terminology is confusing, just remember: a page $=$ a state $=$ a vertex *and* a link $=$ a transition $=$ an edge.

-Now that we've made this clear, let's think of the web as a state machine.
+Now that we've hopefully clarified some things, let's think of the web as a state machine.
 Think back to our random walker.
 When our walker comes to a new page (when it transitions into a new state), it has to randomly choose which link to click (choose the next state into which it should transition).

 Let's say that each link has an equal probability of being clicked.
 This gives us the following equation for the probability of clicking a link during any